ybezsonov/kro/test/README.md

 1. Use a real Kubernetes cluster (e.g. kind, minikube, or EKS)
 2. Deploy kro controller and it's CRDs
 3. Deploy other controllers or resources that will interact with kro resources.
-4. Create kro ResourceGroups and ResourceGroupInstances and verify their full lifecycle.
+4. Create kro ResourceGraphDefinitions and ResourceGraphDefinitionInstances and verify their full lifecycle.

 ### E2e test example

 1. Deploy kro controller and CRDs
 2. Deploy a sample application that uses kro
-3. Create a `ResourceGroup` custom resource
+3. Create a `ResourceGraphDefinition` custom resource
 4. Verify that the corresponding CRD is created in the cluster
-5. Create an instance of the `ResourceGroup`
+5. Create an instance of the `ResourceGraphDefinition`
-6. Wait for all resources defined in the `ResourceGroup` to be created
+6. Wait for all resources defined in the `ResourceGraphDefinition` to be created
 7. Verify that all resources are correctly created and configured
-8. Update the `ResourceGroup` instance
+8. Update the `ResourceGraphDefinition` instance
 9. Verify that the changes are correctly propagated to the managed resources
-10. Delete the `ResourceGroup` instance
+10. Delete the `ResourceGraphDefinition` instance
 11. Verify that all managed resources are correctly deleted
-12. Delete the `ResourceGroup` custom resource
+12. Delete the `ResourceGraphDefinition` custom resource
 13. Verify that the corresponding CRD is removed from the cluster

 ### Addional scenarios

 1. Cross namespace resource management
-2. Scaling testing: Create a large number of ResourceGroups and ResourceGroup instances to test kro at scale.
+2. Scaling testing: Create a large number of ResourceGraphDefinitions and ResourceGraphDefinition instances to test kro at scale.
 3. Failure recovery: Simulate failures in the controller or the Kubernetes API server and verify that kro recovers correctly
-4. Controller upgrade testing: Deploy a new version of kro and verify that it can handle existing `ResourceGroups` and `ResourceGroup` instances
+4. Controller upgrade testing: Deploy a new version of kro and verify that it can handle existing `ResourceGraphDefinitions` and `ResourceGraphDefinition` instances
-5. ResourceGroup conflict testing: Create multiple `ResourceGroups` with conflicting resources and verify that kro handles the conflicts correctly
+5. ResourceGraphDefinition conflict testing: Create multiple `ResourceGraphDefinitions` with conflicting resources and verify that kro handles the conflicts correctly
 6. Integration with other controllers: Deploy other controllers that interact with kro resources and verify that they work correctly together